jahid-we/Freelance-Time-Tracker-Api/README.md

 - `POST /api/update-timelog/{id}` — Update a time log.
 - `DELETE /api/delete-timelog/{id}` — Delete a time log.
 - `DELETE /api/delete-all-timelogs` — Delete all time logs.

+> ⏰ Note: If a user logs more than 8 hours in a single day (via start, manual entry, or update), an email notification is automatically queued and sent.

 ---